NBRC MODOC HIGH MOUNTAIN CLASSIC FUTURITY FLY

 The TOTAL COST is required before the birds are shipped.

 The NBRC is pleased to announce that they will be sponsoring a futurity fly designed to select the best individual spinning roller.
-This event, NBRC Futurity, will be held by Danny Duren Sr at his home in Adin, California.
-Danny has for the past 4 years held the MODOC High Mountain Futurity.
-Danny will be the Loft Manager and all birds must be shipped to his location
+This event, NBRC Futurity, will be held at Danny Duren Sr at his home in Adin, California.
+Danny has for the past 6 years held the MODOC High Mountain Futurity.
+Danny will be the Loft Manager and all birds must be shipped to his location ( PO Box 10 Adin, CA. 96006-0010) – ( 530)299-4253.

-- Contestants do not have to be National Birmingham Roller Club members to enter this futurity though awards will be smaller for nonmembers.
+- Contestants do not have to be National Birmingham Roller Club members to enter this futurity through awards will be smaller for nonmembers.

 - Each entry shall be for one bird.
 The bird(s) must be banded with a seamless band on a single leg.
 Birds must be unflown, hatch year young (6-8 weeks old).
 A maximum of 3 birds per breeder.

 - Entries will be limited to 60 birds.
-Entries will be accepted on a first come, first served basis after May 1, 2020.
+Entries will be accepted on a first-come, first-served basis after May 1, 2022.
 Contestants pay for the shipping of their birds.

-- Bird entries will be received between May 1-June 30, 2020.
-Entries that die, become lost, injured etc. may be replaced at the contestant’s expense until September 30, 2020.
+- Bird entries will be received between May 1-June 25, 2022.
+Entries that die, become lost, injured, etc. may be replaced at the contestant’s expense until September 30, 2022.
 After that date, no entries can be replaced for any reason.

 - Birds that are found dead or rolled down and died will be documented and the band removed and saved for records of proof.